Finance line chart with custom time buttons

 .update_layout()

-to construct buttons using the list you just created.
+to construct buttons using your created list.

 Hands-on interactive exercise